tdolby-at-uk-ibm-com/ace-s2i-demo/README.md

 # ace-s2i-demo
-Experiments with ACE and OpenShift S2I
+Initial experiments with S2I; see ot4i-ace-docker also